josdemmers/Diablo4Companion/README.md

 To get a small performance boost you can enable `Lite Mode` in `Settings`.
 This will combine all weapon types into one making it faster to detect the tooltip.

-The `Lite` mode is roughly 100ms faster.
+The `Lite Mode` is roughly 100ms faster.
 However if you want different affixes for weapons, ranged and focus you should turn `Lite Mode` off.

 ## Usage